HKagiri/COVID19_Virus_Visualization/README.md

 * Plotted final result using scatter plots

 ## Next Plan:
-* To implement compare multiple diseases at the same time.
+* To compare multiple diseases at the same time using the same model.